 Given her family background and her marriage to a respected medical doctor, many might take her claim to fame in the international bonsai circles for granted.
 Nonetheless, it proved to be a journey of hardships that many would regard as insurmountable.

-Born into a respected family, Amy Liang is not only lovely and elegant, but also very talented.
+Born into a respected family, bonsai master Amy Liang is not only lovely and elegant, but also very talented.
 However, she suffered from clinical depression a few years after getting married.
 Although her husband attempted to help her during these difficult years, it was of no avail.
 She eventually recovered from her depression after her father introduced her to the art of bonsai cultivation.

 After going through her tribulation, Amy Liang has dedicated most of her time and energy to the cultivation and promotion of bonsai art over the past five decades, which won her the reputation as a highly respected bonsai master.
-Due to her tremendous contribution to the international bonsai community and her compassion to other people and her art, she is highly revered by people in bonsai circles at home and abroad.
+Due to her tremendous contribution to the international bonsai community and her compassion for other people and her art, she is highly revered by people in bonsai circles at home and abroad.

 Amy Liang has written a total of 11 bonsai-related books.
 Among them, The Living Art of Bonsai: Principles & Techniques of Cultivation & Propagation was selected as one of the top 10 best books of the year in the United States in 1991, and has been used as a bonsai textbook in over 20 countries.
 Another book, entitled the Art of Bonsai, won her the Golden Tripod Award for Publications (金鼎獎) in two different categories in 1990, which is the highest honor that can be awarded in the Taiwanese publishing industry.